What is a vibrato effect, and what are the best vibrato plugins? This post will feature the top 7 vibrato effects of 2021.

 The CustomVibe features a basic chorus unit that you can combine with their vibrato for extended processing.
 You can also blend this chorus layer in with your vibrato’s level using the chorus mix knob.

 Character and Sound:

 Thanks to the inspiration behind this plugin’s design, it works incredibly well with electric guitars.
 The mod types all reflect some sort of guitar amp or stompbox effect unit, and going through the presets feels like trying out successive guitar patches.
 Anyone looking for more modern modulating options should look elsewhere for their vibrato plugins.

 Windows 7 and higher users can enjoy Tube Mod as a VST.
 Mac users with OS X 10.9 or above can download this plugin in VST or AAX formats.

-Unfortunately, there is no option to sync your modulations to a host click or metronome, which may slow you down when trying to create quick, tight modulations.
+Unfortunately, there is no option to sync your modulations to a host click or metronome, which may slow you down when creating quick, tight modulations.

 5. Melda MVibrato (FREE) Review

 The Mvibrato is a free vibrato emulation VST by the team at Melda Production.